jstaut/maize_CNS_detection/Maize_assembly_checks/Assembly_comparison/step1_maskingAndMapping/README.md

 Input for this workflow is the V4 and V5 genome FASTA, and a maize TE library file.
-The used file TE library file was taken from https://github.com/HuffordLab/NAM-genomes/blob/master/te-annotation/assets/NAM.EDTA1.8.0.MTEC02052020.TElib.clean.fa
+The used TE library file was taken from https://github.com/HuffordLab/NAM-genomes/blob/master/te-annotation/assets/NAM.EDTA1.8.0.MTEC02052020.TElib.clean.fa